 - Bleach tiles

-This won’t be a viable option for everyone but if it’s anywhere in the cards moving out will make for a quicker sale.
+It won’t be a viable option for everyone, but if it’s anywhere in the cards moving out will make for a quicker sale.
 If you’ve been diligent in hiring a good sales agent, they can be trusted to handle things from there.
 Why not leave them to get along with it?

 Don’t take it personally.
-It’s just that buyer’s find it hard to envision themselves living there if you’re hovering around.
-If you can fully move out, this will mean the place won’t need to be cleaned every time a new viewing is being done.
-This way you can expect to have the apartment sold in much less time than otherwise.
+It’s just that buyers find it hard to envision themselves living there if you’re hovering around.
+If you can fully move out, this will mean the place won’t need to be, cleaned every time a new viewing is being done.
+This way, you can expect your NYC apartment sold in much less time than otherwise.

-Having come this far, it’s worth considering going further and preparing for an open house.
+Having come this far, it’s worth considering going further and preparing your apartment for an open house.
 Not everyone will have the funds to afford home staging, but in today’s market, you can ill afford not to do one.
 A professional stager will bring in extra furniture that can help highlight the best features of the apartment.
-Buyers tend to have a good idea of what they’re looking for in a home and a professional home stager will know how to stage a home in a way that will make it appeal to a broader audience of buyer’s.
+Buyers tend to have a good idea of what they’re looking for in a home, and a professional home stager will know how to stage a home in a way that will make it appeal to a broader audience of buyers.